sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

 6. All the dynamically calculated data will be exposed to `STATE_DB`.

 `Buffer Manager` will consume the tables in `CONFIG_DB` and generate corresponding tables in `APPL_DB`. `Buffer Orchagent` will consume the tables in `APPL_DB` and propagate the data to `ASIC_DB`.
+7. A new field `buffer_model` will be introduced in `DEVICE_METADATA|localhost`.
+It can be `dynamic` or `traditional`, representing dynamic buffer calculation or traditional look-up model respectively.
+It is `traditional` by default.

 ### STATE_DB